null-event/macos-detect-and-respond-skills/README.md

-# macOS Detect and Respond - Gemini Skill
+# macOS Detect and Respond - Agentic Skill

 A comprehensive knowledge base for macOS threat detection and response, packaged as a Claude Code and Gemini CLI skill.
 Provides reference materials, workflows, and expert guidance for writing detections, analyzing telemetry, and triaging alerts on macOS systems.